Training the Literacy Trainer

 Role Play Transcript

 Arabic transcript kindly provided by Muna Zaki.
-English translation available shortly
+English translation available on request.

 Scenes from our training program for literacy workers

-Showing trainers preparing a session on a cooperative soap sales project, breaking down costs and profits, a trainer explaining stages in a local rubbish clearing; Dr.Bashir with a trainee discussing a tree diagram showing the relationship between health problems and behavior; a trainer listing the equipment and materials needed for rubbish clearing, a literacy participant practising spelling of water and diseases after a dialogue on local water quality.
+Showing trainers preparing a session on a cooperative soap sales project, breaking down costs and profits, a trainer explaining stages in a local rubbish clearing; a trainer listing the equipment and materials needed for rubbish clearing, a literacy participant practising spelling of water and diseases after a dialogue on local water quality, and trainers testing out a spelling quiz.

 Interested in supporting our work?
 Visit Women’s Education Partnership